AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/organization-identified-1-intro.md

-#### Base Organization
+#### Identified Organization
-The purpose of this profile is to provide a base model for the concept of an organisation; defining fundamental concepts that form a conforming representation of an organisation to support the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to define a representation of an organisation where identifying information is known.
+This profile is intended to support the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that: